MelikaRad/CV_FaceSwapping/README.md

 # CV_Deepfake
-a simple deepfake. face swapping in python using opencv, mediapipe, and other tools.
+deepfake. face swapping in python using opencv, mediapipe, and other tools.